Key Points

 - Routine cleaning of your cat’s ears can help prevent an ear mite infestation and other ear problems.

 Have you noticed your cat angling their head and scratching their ears?
 Or are they suddenly shaking their head?
 How about a mysterious ear discharge that looks like coffee grounds?
-These are all common signs of ear mites in cats, a common parasitic infection.
+These are all tell-tale signs of ear mites in cats, a common parasitic infection.

 Ear mites (also known as Otodectes cynotis) look like small white dots that can barely be seen by the naked eye.
 Although they can’t hop or fly, these tricky little parasites can crawl from one cat to another and even travel to other body parts besides the ears.